 Recommended equipment: An SLR or mirrorless camera, any lenses in the range 70mm to 200mm are fine (longer lenses may work well too but are not required), a fully charged battery (a spare can be helpful), sufficient memory cards, a sturdy tripod, a cable release or remote trigger and the owner's manual for your camera.

-A good portion of the proceeds from this class are donated to The Raptor Conservancy of Virginia and we're happy to support their efforts.
+A good portion of the proceeds from this class are donated to Blue Ridge Wildlife Center and we're happy to support their efforts.

 Class Limit: 18